pusher/libPusher/README.md

 Doing it this way means you do not need to re-enable auto-reconnect in your Reachability notification handler as it will happen automatically once you have connected.

+If Pusher disconnects but Reachability indicates that the network is reachable, it is possible that there is a problem with the Pusher service.
+In this situation, you would be advised to simply allow libPusher to try and reconnect automatically (if you have enabled this).

+You may want to implement the `pusher:connectionWillReconnect:afterDelay:` delegate method and keep track of the number of retry attempts and gradually back off your retry attempts by increasing the reconnect delay after a number of retry attempts have failed.
+This stops you from constantly trying to connect to Pusher while it is experience issues.

 ## Credits

 PusherTouch uses the [ZTWebSocket](http://github.com/openresearch/zimt) library by [OpenResearch](http://github.com/openresearch), without which I probably wouldn't have got anywhere.